Anurag2782/HRCadre_Authentication_page/readme.md

 # HRCadre consultant Assignment -- Login/signup

 ## Description
-This project is a Node.js and MongoDB application that utilizes various technologies such as Express, EJS, Mongoose, Passport, Google OAuth authentication, Express-session, salting, and hashing.
-The application aims to provide a secure and efficient authentication system using Google as the authentication provider.
+This project is a Node.js and MongoDB application that utilizes various technologies such as Express, EJS, Mongoose, Passport, Google OAuth authentication, Express-session, salting, etc. The application aims to provide a secure and efficient authentication system using Google as the authentication provider.

 ## Installation
 1. Clone the repository: `git clone https://github.com/your/repo.git`